Free Practice Questions for Snowflake DEA-C02 Certification

 Subdomain 2.1: Troubleshoot underperforming queries.

-Subdomain 2.2: Given a scenario, configure a solution for the best performance.
+Subdomain 2.2: Given a scenario, configure a solution for optimal performance.

 Subdomain 2.3: Monitor continuous data pipelines.